Trending Articles

 How do they work?

-However, these aren’t the only effects of most weight loss medications.
-Many of them were initially intended to treat other conditions and diseases instead.
-For example, Semaglutide and Liraglutide were originally meant to address diabetes.
-On the other hand, Naltrexone-Bupropion was taken to manage addiction and mood disorders.
-Thus, this means that most weight loss supplements are off-label prescriptions and can lead to some side effects like moodiness or nausea.
-As such, it’s best to consult with a doctor to know which one is right for you and, most importantly, to see if you’re eligible.
+For instance, Semaglutide and Liraglutide were initially meant to address diabetes.
+On the other hand, Naltrexone-Bupropion was taken to accomplish addiction and mood disorders.
+Thus, this means that most weight loss add-ons are off-label prescriptions and can lead to some side effects like irritability or nausea.
+As such, it’s best to consult with a doctor to know which one is right for you and, most prominently, to see if you’re worthy.

 Who is eligible to take them?